Winning Appliances: History

 In 2012, Winning Appliances launched a national cooking competition and online food community called Best Home Chef.
-The top 25 recipes were chosen from the website and the winner was selected by a judging panel at a live cook-off final in May 2013 at Winning Appliances' new Redfern showroom.
-In June 2014 Winning Appliances expanded into the Western Australia market through its acquisition of Kitchen HQ.
+The top 25 recipes were chosen from the website, and the winner was selected by a judging panel at a live cook-off final in May 2013 at Winning Appliances' new Redfern showroom.

+In June 2014, Winning Appliances expanded into the Western Australia market through its acquisition of Kitchen HQ.

 In 2015, David Woollcott, previously the sales director at Miele, was appointed the new CEO of Winning Appliances, replacing David Crane.

-In 2016, Winning Appliances expanded into The Australian Capital Territory with the first Canberra Flagship Showroom opening in December.
+In 2016, Winning Appliances expanded into the Australian Capital Territory, with the first Canberra Flagship Showroom opening in December.

 The new Redfern Flagship Showroom was recognised at the 2014 World Retail Awards in Paris.

 In July 2018, Winning Appliances acquired Michael's Appliance Centre, a deal which saw Michael Wood become an ambassador for the John Winning-owned company, while also announcing plans for two new store projects, a new flagship showroom in Richmond, Victoria; and a new showroom in Myaree, Western Australia.

-The new Richmond showroom will become Winning Appliance's 15th showroom and fifth flagship showroom, alongside Fortitude Valley, Kingston, Redfern and Osborne Park showrooms.
+The new Richmond showroom was Winning Appliance's 15th showroom and fifth flagship showroom, alongside Fortitude Valley, Kingston, Redfern and Osborne Park showrooms.